HardisonCo/.github/international/gambia/gm-health/index.md

-# gm_Health - Gambia Health Agency
+# gm-health - Gambia Health Agency

 ## Ministry of Health and Social Welfare